 - Television debuts, season finales (TV shows, Spots, etc.)

-- Community schedules (Bible studies, church attendance, etc.)
+- Community schedules (Local events, conferences, church attendance, etc.)

 - Timezone considerations – this one could be huge